 Still not convinced?
 Know this.
 Amazon has adopted a two-strikes-you’re-out policy for platform manipulation.
 Do it once, and you can get reactivated.
 Do it twice, and your time on the platform is over – permanently.
 Private-label sellers simply cannot afford to lose their branded accounts.

-Finally, if you’re currently using a review service, visit their web site.
+If you’re currently using a review service, visit their web site.
 Notice that there are no familiar names of people on the site – even though the owners of these businesses are well-known in the seller community.
 There is no readily available contact information.
 There’s a good reason for that.
 We’ll discuss it further in our next blog.

 If you’ve been suspended for platform manipulation, we are here to help!
 Contact Riverbend Consulting, and let us review your marketing materials, create a plan, and get your account back up and running.

 Lesley is Partner at Riverbend Consulting, she offers practical know-how to improve retail performance.
 Lesley’s experience with Amazon compliance gets accounts back up fast.